Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Design and implementation

-The 1D current channels are formed by selectively removing 2DEG from certain regions of the device.
-It requires depleting the screening gates and accumulating the plungers and barriers (often collectively called \textit{finger gates}) such that the current flows between the screening gates along the desirable path, as seen in the top row of Fig.~\ref{fig:physics_steps}(d).
+The 1D current channels are formed by selectively modifying the 2DEG in specific regions of the device.
+This involves depleting charges underneath the screening gates and accumulating them underneath the plunger and barrier gates (often collectively called \textit{finger gates}) such that the current flows between the screening gates along the desired path, as seen in the first row of Fig.~\ref{fig:physics_steps}(d).

-Determining voltages where 1D channels are properly formed is typically done by sweeping two screening gates simultaneously in a 2D sweep while holding the finger gates constant.
-The formation of the channel manifests as a triangular-sloped region (the so-called \textit{triangle plots})~\cite{McJunkin21-PhD}.
-If the finger gates are not accumulated enough, this region will not form.
-Thus, multiple scans with incremented finger gate voltages---a three-dimensional dataset---are often required before the region is observed for all required channels.
+Determination of voltages at which 1D channels are properly formed is typically done iteratively, by sweeping two screening gates against each other in a 2D measurement while holding the corresponding finger gates constant.
+The formation of the channel manifests itself as a triangular-sloped region (the so-called \textit{triangle plots})~\cite{McJunkin21-PhD}.
+If the 2DEG under the finger gates along the channel is not sufficiently accumulated, this region will fail to form.
+Multiple 2D scans with incrementally increased finger-gate voltages for each pair of screening gates---a three-dimensional dataset---are often necessary to observe the triangle region across all required channels.

-BATIS employs a different approach to simultaneously accumulate multiple 1D channels using only a single two-dimensional dataset.
-Instead of sweeping two screening gates, BATIS takes a 2D voltage scan while sweeping one screening gate against all of the finger gates between that gate and the other screening gate used to form the 1D channel (typically the central screening gate).
-BATIS uses the channel isolation (V$_\mathcal{I}$) and the operating points (V$_\mathcal{O}$) to prepare the device for characterizing the remaining screening gates by sweeping from V$_\mathcal{I}$ past V$_\mathcal{P}$.
-The 1D channel formation technique implemented in BATIS requires a single measurement for each pair of gates, which makes it much more efficient than the standard approaches.
+BATIS uses an alternative approach to simultaneously initialize multiple 1D channels.
+Rather than sweeping screening gates against each other, BATIS performs a 2D measurement of a screening gate against all the finger gates located between that gate and the opposing screening gate used to define the 1D channel (typically the central screening gate).
+Thus, this method efficiently captures the behavior of all channels in a single 2D dataset.

-The plot in the left panel in the second row Fig.~\ref{fig:physics_steps}(d) exhibits three characteristic regions: a no-current region in the bottom left, a screening-gate-dominated region in the bottom right, and a finger-gate-dominated region in the top left.
-BATIS automatically selects an operating point in the top left part of the plot, near the boundary between the current and the no-current regions.
-The automatic analysis of the regions and their respective boundaries is enabled by fitting a synthetic model to the experimental data, similar to Ref.~\cite{Schug24-EML}.
-Additional criteria based on the local properties, e.g., estimated resistance and derivatives of the measurement, are used to optimize the selection of the final point V$_\mathcal{O}^{I_\ell}$ for $\ell=1,2,3$, among numerous candidates in the operating region.